 The ballroom is built in the Neo-Baroque architectural style, embellished with artificial marble, gold, and crystal glass.

-This article shares everything you should know before booking tickets for Mozart Ballroom Concert.
+This article covers everything you must know before booking tickets to the Mozart Ballroom Concert.

 Top Mozart Ballroom Concert Tickets